-Before COVID-19, a different kind of infection completely spooked hospitals all over the globe.
+Before COVID-19, an entirely different kind of infection had hospitals all over the globe completely spooked.

 The threat behind that infection is, by one estimate, responsible for 300 million cases and 1.6 million deaths per year.